Empirical Bayes PCA in high dimensions: The EB-PCA method

 Let $\pi_*$ be a probability distribution on $\bbR^k$.
 For two given matrices $M,\Sigma \in \bbR^{k \times k}$ where $\Sigma$ is symmetric positive-definite, consider the compound decision model

 for $\Theta,X \in \bbR^k$.
 We will denote the Bayes posterior mean estimate of $\Theta$ based on $X$ as

 Suppose now that $\pi_*$ is unknown, but belongs to a known class of probability distributions $\cP$ over $\bbR^k$.
-In a model of $n$ i.i.d.\ samples $x_1,\ldots,x_n$ distributed according to (\ref{eq:compoundmodel}), stacked as the rows of a matrix $\bX \in \bbR^{n \times k}$, consider the maximum likelihood estimator
+In a model of $n$ i.i.d.\ samples $x_1,\ldots,x_n$ distributed according to \eqref{eq:compoundmodel}, stacked as the rows of a matrix $\bX \in \bbR^{n \times k}$, consider the maximum likelihood estimator

-This integral represents the marginal Gaussian mixture density of $x_i$ in the model (\ref{eq:compoundmodel}), and the notation makes explicit the dependence of $\pi$ on the choice of prior class $\cP$.
-We will be interested primarily in settings where $\cP$ is a nonparametric class, so that $\pi$ is a nonparametric maximum likelihood estimate (NPMLE) for $\pi_*$.
+This integral is the marginal Gaussian mixture density of $x_i$ in the model of \eqref{eq:compoundmodel}, and the notation makes explicit the dependence of $\pi$ on the prior class $\cP$.
+We will be interested primarily in nonparametric classes $\cP$, and $\pi$ is a nonparametric maximum likelihood estimate (NPMLE) for $\pi_*$.
+In our implementation, we take $\cP$ as the class of all probability distributions on $\bbR^k$, and approximate this class $\cP$ using a discrete support by applying the ``exemplar method'' of \cite{lashkari2008convex}.
+See Appendix~\ref{sec:data} for details.

 Stacking $\theta_1,\ldots,\theta_n$ as the rows of $\bTheta \in \bbR^{n \times k}$, the model for $\bX$ may be written as